filipoff2/model-view-actor/README.md

 Defining an understanding that such cases exists was main issue solver.
 # How Comunications between Actors is done?
 - via Routing - is navigation between Actors(VM) and passing data beteen
-- via messages
+- via Messager - from, to, subject, message

 # Summary
 MVA is micro actor system where all actors are inside single app.
-Fault tolerance, actor thinkig can be intoduced to any system.
+Fault tolerance, actor thinkig can be intoduced to any system this is show case of using it mobile app.